 How do I know if I have been affected by the Equifax breach?

-Equifax says that I may be affected by the breach.
+I’m not sure if I was affected by the breach.
 What should I do?

 What is a credit freeze?

-A credit freeze prevents a credit reporting agency from releasing your credit report.
-Placing a credit freeze with each of the three major agencies, Equifax, Transunion, and Experian, offers the most protection.
+A credit freeze prevents a credit reporting agency from releasing your credit report to others.
+Placing a credit freeze with each of the three major agencies - Equifax, Transunion, and Experian - offers the most protection.
 Each freeze remains until you lift it and can affect your ability to get a new loan, apartment, or job.
-When you place a credit freeze, the credit reporting agency will you give you a PIN.
-It is important you remember this number, you will need to give it to the agency if you want to lift the credit freeze.
+When you place a credit freeze, the credit reporting agency should provide you with a personal identification number or password that you will use to temporarily lift or remove a credit freeze.
+It is important you remember this number or password or put it in a safe place, because you may to give it to the agency if you want to lift the credit freeze.

 Why should I place a credit freeze?

-When would a credit freeze not make sense for me?
+When might a credit freeze not make sense for me?

 - Applying for any type of loan, mortgage, or credit card